MOEAFramework/MOEAFramework/docs/listOfProblems.md

 ### DTLZ

 Contains unconstrained real-valued problems that are scalable in the number of objectives [^deb01] [^deb02].
-Control this by replacing `N` in the name.
-For example, `DTLZ2_2` creates the 2-objective DTLZ2 instance.
+These problems are scalable in the number of objectives, controlled by passing the value `N` to the constructor.

 Problem | # of Vars | # of Objs | # of Constrs | Type | Constructor | Pareto Front
 :------ | :-------: | :-------: | :----------: | :--- | :---------- | ------------